• Skip to main content

 Youth Academy

 In order to achieve accreditation, a club is assessed on the structure of their current or potential academy program that includes the coaching education and license level of the director of coaching, trainers, and other coaches associated with the program.
-In addition, their training program(s) and methods (sessions per week, training calendar, coaching methods, and environments) are examined.
-Finally, The WYSA Directors of Coaching observe player development methods and team training sessions with post observation assessment meeting(s) aimed at providing quality feedback to enhance current or projected academy programs.
+In addition, their training program(s) and methods are examined.
+Finally, The WYSA Director of Coaching observes player development methods and team training sessions with post-observation assessment meeting(s) aimed at providing quality feedback to enhance current or projected academy programs.

 Wisconsin Youth Soccer Association